z3r0c10wn/wazuh-documentation/source/user-manual/reference/ossec-conf/logcollector.rst

 remote_commands
 ^^^^^^^^^^^^^^^

-Enable it to accept execute commands pushed from the manager in the shared configuration.
+Enable it to execute commands pushed from the manager in the shared configuration.

 +--------------------+------------------------------------+
 | **Default value**  | 0                                  |